5.3. CI/CD Workflows

 python-version-file: .python-version

-What are some tips and tricks for using CI/CD workflows for MLOps?
+What are some best practices for CI/CD in MLOps?

 concurrency